alberto-lazari/masters-thesis/chapters/background.typ

 -	Sandboxed environments: enabling apps to run within a more restricted and controlled environment for enhancing security and research.

--	Dynamic patches: applying hotfixes or updates to a virtualized environment without modifying the main system.
+-	Dynamic patches: applying hotfixes or updates to a virtualized environment without modifying the main system @virtualpatch.

 == Android Architecture
 The Android architecture consists of many layered components that interact to provide essential features.